Metabolism

 The detection of metabolites is another important aspect of metabolic research.
 Monitoring metabolite levels allows to assess their synthesis, conversion, or degradation.
 While classic quantification assays such as ELISAs for the detection of NADH/NADPH conversion or this HTRF assay for insulin quantification are widely used, novel techniques that allow the quantification of metabolite modifications, such as the post-translational phosphorylation of ERK1/2, p38αβγ and STAT3, are getting more and more prominence.

 While many of these experiments can be performed with in solution, the dedicated cell culture features of BMG LABTECH microplate readers enable the monitoring of metabolic activity in cell-based assays under more physiological conditions.
 Experiments such as the monitoring of insulin granule packaging in live cells or measuring of mitochondrial function and glycolytic flux, provide great examples how microplate readers can be used to investigate advanced metabolic questions.
-Luminescence-based assays like the Glucose-Glo, Lactate-Glo and ROS-Glo represent an easy and very sensitive approach to study glucose consumption and the generation of reactive oxygen species in a cell-based setup.
+Luminescence-based assays like the Glucose-Glo or Lactate-Glo represent an easy and very sensitive approach to study glucose consumption.
+Others like and ROS-Glo and P450-Glo help to study the generation of reactive oxygen species in a cell-based setup or the oxidative metabolism of different chemicals.

 Resources